-Dungeon Crawler Carl Book 4: The Gate of the Feral Gods
+Dungeon Crawler Carl Book 5: The Hunting Grounds

 Dungeon Crawler Carl Book 1 is now on Amazon!